-Knowledge for the Student/Instructor to develop, modify and recognize lesson plan types and formats; create lesson plans; develop guidelines for the use of audiovisual equipment.
-Students must be employed as a member of public safety.
+Knowledge for the Student/Instructor to develop, modify and recognize lesson plan types and formats; create lesson plans; develop guidelines for the use of audiovisual equipment; organize and plan the supervisory/administrative components of instruction.
 Satisfactory/Unsatisfactory grading option is available.
 Prerequisite: FSC255.